-- 2 ½ tablespoons salt
+- 2 1/2 tablespoons kosher salt

-- ***If the liquid is less that 2 cups, add water to make it 2 cups.
+- ***If the liquid is less than 2 cups, add water to make it 2 cups.
 This will ensure the right amount of saltiness.

-Store in the fridge and use as you would fish sauce, one to one.
+- Store in the fridge and use as you would fish sauce, one to one.

 - The Vegan Fish Sauce will keep up to 3-6 months in the fridge.
 Probably longer. 🙂

 - Smoked Shoyu adds even more complexity if you can track it down.
 Grilled or roasted onions, black garlic, or roasted garlic add even more depth.
 You can get pretty crafty when you start thinking about creating depth and umami, so please, feel free to experiment and play around.